Nauchnik/CAMBALA/README.md

 DESCRIPTION

+CAMBALA is aimed at computing sound propagation in 3D-varying shallow water waveguides.

-CAMBALA is aimed at solving computationally hard inverse problems in underwater acoustics.
-In particular, it can reconstruct the sound speed profile or seabed parameters in a shallow-water waveguide using a dispersion-based geoacoustic inversion scheme.
+CAMBALA Inversion Tools is aimed at solving computationally hard inverse problems in underwater acoustics.
+In particular, it can reconstruct the sound speed profile or seabed parameters in a shallow water waveguide using a dispersion-based geoacoustic inversion scheme.